German submarine U-552: Sinking of the David H. Atwater

 The destruction of the SS David H. Atwater, in the Atlantic Ocean 10 nmi off Chincoteague, Virginia, was one of the more controversial actions of the Kriegsmarine during the Second World War, primarily due to the manner of the sinking.

 On the night of 2 April 1942, at the height of the U-boat offensive against US shipping known as the "Second Happy Time", the unarmed coastal steamer David H. Atwater was en route from Norfolk, Virginia, to Fall River, Massachusetts, with a full load of 4,000 tons of coal.

 Around 21:00, between Cape Charles and Cape Henlopen, the ship was ambushed by U-552, which had followed her submerged.
 The submarine surfaced about 600 yd from the freighter and opened fire with her 88 mm deck gun and machine guns without warning, one of her first shells destroying the bridge and killing all of the officers.
 In all, 93 rounds were fired from the deck gun, with 50 hits being recorded on the small freighter, which rapidly began to sink.

 As it did so, Topp directed his crewmen to continue firing, striking the Atwater's crewmen as they tried to man the lifeboats.
 When Captain Webster was hit, the crew abandoned attempts to launch the lifeboats and leapt into the sea.

-The first ship to arrive on the scene was the small Coast Guard Patrol Boat USS CG-218, which found a lifeboat holding three survivors and three bodies; the survivors reported that they had dived overboard and swum to the boat.
+The first ship to arrive on the scene was the small Coast Guard Patrol Boat USCGC CG-218, which found a lifeboat holding three survivors and three bodies; the survivors reported that they had dived overboard and swum to the boat.
 Next on the scene was the Coast Guard cutter USCGC Legare, which had heard the gunfire and arrived just 15 minutes later.
 The Legare found a second lifeboat with a body aboard; the boat was discovered to have been riddled by gunfire, and lent strength to the widespread belief at the time that U-boats were deliberately murdering the survivors of ships they had sunk.
 The Legare landed the three survivors and four bodies at Chincoteague Island Coastguard Station, then returned to sea to search further.

 The destroyers USS Noa and Herbert were directed to the scene at 21:22 and arrived at 24:00, but U-552 had by then escaped the scene, going on to sink other vessels.

 Whether the attack on the liferafts was deliberate, or an unfortunate and unintended consequence of a nighttime attack, has been heavily debated.
 Some of the crew of U-552 survived the war, and her captain, Erich Topp, later became an admiral in the postwar Bundesmarine.
 No charges were brought against Topp, as happened to Helmuth von Ruckteschell, captain of the raider Widder for a similar offence.